krish567366/Entropic-AI/docs/index.md

 **Create Order from Chaos — Evolve Intelligence like Nature**

-Welcome to Entropic AI (E-AI), the world's first generative intelligence system fundamentally based on **thermodynamics**, **entropy**, and **emergent order**.
-Unlike traditional AI that interpolates within latent spaces, E-AI is a **self-organizing thermodynamic system** that evolves solutions by minimizing free energy and maximizing emergent complexity.
+Welcome to Entropic AI (entropic-ai), the world's first generative intelligence system fundamentally based on **thermodynamics**, **entropy**, and **emergent order**.
+Unlike traditional AI that interpolates within latent spaces, entropic-ai is a **self-organizing thermodynamic system** that evolves solutions by minimizing free energy and maximizing emergent complexity.

 ## The Revolutionary Principle